Application Process & Terms of Payment

 There is no application deadline, but since each year we receive more applications than we are able to accept, early applicants have the best chance of being accepted into their first choice program and/or courses.
 Applications are carefully reviewed by our Admissions Committee and students are selected on the basis of their maturity, enthusiasm, motivation, and willingness to live and participate constructively in a supportive community environment.

-Putney will temporarily reserve space for an applicant in a particular program/course upon receipt of the Online Application Form, $700 Application Deposit, and signed Agreement Form.
+PST will temporarily reserve space for an applicant in a particular program/course upon receipt of the Online Application Form, $700 Application Deposit, and signed Agreement Form.
 An applicant’s file is not complete and cannot be considered for admission until we have received a completed application which consists of the Online Application Form, signed Agreement Form, Application Deposit, Applicant Statement, and two completed Teacher Reference Forms.
 The required Applicant Statement is described in the online application.
 Applicants may e-mail their teacher references directly to their teachers through our online system.
 We make our best effort to act on each application within one to two days of the date when the application is complete.

-Applicants are responsible for following up with teachers to ensure that they have sent completed reference forms to Putney.
+Applicants are responsible for following up with teachers to ensure that they have sent completed reference forms to PST.
 The most common reason for a delay in processing an application is that we have not received the required references.

-Payment of the $700 Application Deposit may be made by check, money order, credit card, or wire transfer.
+Payment of the $700 Application Deposit may be made by check, credit card, or wire transfer.
 Checks must be in U.S. Dollars and must be drawn on a U.S. bank.
 Please make checks payable to Putney Student Travel and write the student’s name clearly on the check.
 For payment by wire transfer, please consult our office for wiring information.

-Putney reserves the right to revoke an applicant’s acceptance if timely payment is not received.
+PST reserves the right to revoke an applicant’s acceptance if timely payment is not received.
 No refund of the Application Deposit or other payments to date is provided in this circumstance.
 Applicants should consider purchasing the Putney Tuition Refund Plan (see below), or commercial travel insurance that matches their specific needs.

 Applications received by Putney after March 15: